 Jim and Sharon were one of the fortunate couples that sought professional help before things got out of control.

-Affairs Lead to Divorce “Most people don’t realize that infidelity is even biblical grounds for divorce,” stated one victim of infidelity.
-“Many people at my church just didn’t understand – they hadn’t been through it.”
+“Most people don’t realize that infidelity is biblical grounds for divorce,” stated one infidelity victim.
+“Many people at my church just didn’t understand.
+They hadn’t been through it.”

-It doesn’t matter what walk of life you’re from; extramarital affairs are an equal-opportunity disaster.
-“Finding support, and understanding the grieving process can be challenging”, Dr Parziale explains, “for both parties, it is like grieving the death of a loved one.”
+It doesn’t matter what walk of life you’re from.
+Extramarital affairs are an equal-opportunity disaster.
+“Finding support, and understanding the grieving process can be challenging”, Dr Parziale explains.
+“For both parties, it is like grieving the death of a loved one.”